 Sakamoto: I was primarily a player of F-Zero games, so I had to be careful not to make it too hardcore.
 It wouldn’t have been good to have everything be exactly as I wanted.
 So I had to be careful regarding the design of courses and the handling.
 However, if the game were too easy, F-Zero players would find it boring…that was a difficult situation.
 We didn’t want the game to simply be an evolution of F-Zero X, we wanted to spice it up a bit.
 So a simple port was never on the cards.

 —In the beginning it was tough, wasn’t it?

 Sakamoto: In the very beginning we dug through the F-Zero X assets.
 I’ve played a lot of that game so I had it all in my mind, but we had many staff members who had never played it.
 There were even some who didn’t know what kind of game F-Zero was, which worried me.
 If you don’t precisely lay out every step you don’t really know where the goal is.

 Sakamoto: Which one was it…(laughs).
 Back when the joint planning started, I was toying with the Gamecube/GBA link.
 But that changed several times.

 Imamura: Originally there was the Triforce (an arcade board jointly developed by Nintendo, Sega and Namco that allowed for graphics on par with the Gamecube).
-Nintendo had withdrawn from the arcade business for about 20 years, but they thought it would be nice to see another of their properties in the arcades thanks to the collaboration.
+Nintendo had withdrawn from the arcade business 20 years ago, but they thought it would be nice to see another of their properties in the arcades thanks to the collaboration.
 Back then everything was vague, there was no clear plan.
-Questions of memory card or slot usage was entirely left to Sega.
+Questions of memory card or slot usage were left to Sega.
 Arcade hardware differed completely from what was inside the Gamecube, but if Sega could change that…it’s a great thing that they managed to do it.

 Sakamoto: Since it was our first time developing an F-Zero title, we were all pretty excited.